Start the Conversation Today

 Personal injury law allows people to recover damages for injuries caused by another person’s negligence or carelessness.
 Personal injury cases may involve a wide range of injuries and wrongful acts, including the following:

-The Coppola Firm focuses on certain types of personal injury cases but can assist injury or accident victims in a wide range of claims.
+The Coppola Firm focuses on personal injury cases and assists accident victims in a wide range of claims.

 Construction sites are dangerous places, with countless hazards that could cause injury to workers, bystanders, and others.
 Injury risks may include: